mcaravati/chremion/README.md

  - Create a web-based matrix designer
  - Allow to the user to display their own design
  - Write endpoints' documentation
+ - Add configuration file
+ - Make a good UI
+ - Divide the web API into web API / library
+ - Create tests
+ - Hover display
+ - Live display
+ - Use rendering engine
+ - Add error fields on all pages

 ## Contributors
  - mcaravati